New Jersey Scholars Program: Instruction

 Founded in 1977, the NJ Scholars Program was created as an attempt to provide a "dynamic learning environment" for intellectually gifted high school students in New Jersey.
 The interdisciplinary nature of the program allows for the Scholars to approach the seminar topic from a number of different angles, aided by professors enlisted from a wide variety of postsecondary institutions.
 The daily schedule starts with a morning lecture, followed by morning and afternoon seminar sessions around the "Harkness Table", which is meant to foster equal discussion among the Scholars.
-The remainder of the day is utilized for leisure activities, or to complete the considerable readings and work assigned by the faculty.
-Culminating the program for the Scholars is the creation of a lengthy research paper on a specific topic.
+The remainder of the day is utilized for leisure activities, or to complete the considerable readings and work – often exceeding over 300 pages per night – assigned by the faculty.
+Culminating the program for the Scholars is the creation of a lengthy research paper on a specific topic of their choosing.

 All student work is ungraded.
 At the end of the summer, each student receives an evaluation letter from the faculty member who served as advisor for the research paper.